This page was LAST UPDATED: FEBRUARY 18TH 2016.

-The only dates when you will not be able to easily catch a bus is when it is a Panamanian National Holiday or when there is school break (3 times a year and dates constantly change).
-On these days you are better of booking a flight from Panama City to Bocas del Toro because the bus station is total chaos and tickets always sell out (you can't book them online).
+The only dates when you'll not be able to easily catch a bus is when it is a Panamanian National Holiday or when there is school break (3 times a year and dates constantly change).
+On these days you're better of booking a flight from Panama City to Bocas del Toro because the bus station is total chaos and tickets always sell out (you can't book them online).

 Once you arrive to Almirante, you can pay any taxi $1 to take you from the bus stop to the docks from where the boats depart to Bocas del Toro.